Chris Kraus (writer): Personal history and education

-Chris Kraus was born in The Bronx, New York, in 1955, and moved to Milford, Connecticut, with her family when she was 5 years old.
+Chris Kraus was born in The Bronx, New York City, in 1955, and moved to Milford, Connecticut, with her family when she was 5 years old.
 In 1969, she emigrated to New Zealand under the government's Assisted Passage Scheme.
 She attended Wellington High School and later the Victoria University of Wellington, where she received a Wellington Publishing Scholarship in Journalism at the age of 16.
+She has credited moving to New Zealand at such a young age with "saving her life."

 She worked in journalism for five years, as a feature writer for the New Zealand Sunday Times and as a TV critic and page editor for the Evening Post.
 In 1976, she left New Zealand for London, where she lived for a short time before moving to New York.
 There, she worked odd jobs and studied theatre, first with Richard Schechner and The Performance Group, and later with Ruth Maleczech and Mabou Mines, becoming a member of their studio, ReCherChez.
 Kraus, along with her collaborator Suzan Cooper, worked for artist Louise Bourgeois who became their friend and associate.
 Kraus cites Bourgeois as an influence on her as a developing artist, describing her as an exemplar and mentor, for whom Kraus worked as a messenger, often transporting artworks by bicycle.
 Kraus recalled that Bourgeois would always 'tell you the straight shit,’ a lesson that Kraus carried forward in her own teaching, stating: ‘To just put it all on the table, to say everything you see and you know, and let people work with that’.
 Kraus also worked as a personal assistant to actor Rip Torn.
 In 1980, she achieved her first success with her play Disparate Action/Desperate Action at ReCherChez, in which she acted alongside critical theory professor Tom Yemm.
 In 1983, she abandoned her acting career on the advice of Ruth Maleczech, who encouraged her to pursue filmmaking, saying, 'You're a director, you should make films'.
 Between 1983 and 1984, Kraus worked as Monday Night Coordinator at St. Mark's Poetry Project.

 She met critical theory professor Sylvère Lotringer in 1984 and began collaborating with him on creative projects, including working as co-editor at his independent publishing house Semiotext(e).
 In 1987, they relocated as a couple to Thurman, New York, in the Southern Adirondacks, which would later become the setting for Kraus's third novel, Torpor.